CraftAcademyLabs/ca_course/bdd_with_rails.md

 The tools we will be using to test our application are RSpec and Cucumber.
 Those are the two so called testing frameworks that will help us to write good code.
 During the development process, we'll take an approach that combines high level acceptance tests and low level unit tests to both drive the development process and make sure that we build a robust and well structured application.

+###Testing/Development Cycle

+A good cycle to follow for BDD is this outside-in approach:

+* Write a high-level (outside) business value example (using Cucumber or RSpec/Capybara) that goes red
+* Write a lower-level (inside) RSpec example for the first step of implementation that goes red
+* Implement the minimum code to pass that lower-level example, see it go green
+* Write the next lower-level RSpec example pushing towards passing #1
+* Repeat steps #3 and #4 until the high-level test (#1) goes green
+* During the process think of your red/green state as a permission status:

+When your low-level tests are green, you have permission to write new examples or refactor existing implementation.
+You must not, in the context of that refactoring, add new functionality/flexibility.

+When your low-level tests are red, you have permission to write or change implmentation code only for the purpose of making the existing tests go green.
+You must resist the urge to write the code to pass your next test, which doesn’t exist, or implement features you’ll need "some day."

 ####Prerequisites
 We assume that you have your Development environment setup according to instructions in this book and that you are working on eaither a Linux or OSX based computer.